History of the Pakistan Air Force: 1965 Indo-Pakistan War

 PAF B-57 Canberra bombers lined up at an airbase.

-In the 1965 War the PAF fleet consisted of twelve F-104 Starfighters, some 120 F-86 Sabres and around twenty B-57 Canberra bombers.
+In the 1965 War the PAF fleet consisted of twelve F-104 Starfighters, some 120 F-86F Sabres and CL-13B Sabre Mk.6, 21 T-33A T-Bird Trainer and 28 B-57B Canberra bombers.
 The PAF claimed to have had complete air superiority over the battle area from the second day of operations.
 While Air Chief Marshal Arjan Singh of the Indian Air Force claimed, despite being qualitatively inferior, that the IAF achieved air superiority within three days.

 Many publications have credited the PAF's successes to U.S. equipment, claiming it to be superior to the aircraft operated by the IAF and giving the PAF a "qualitative advantage".
 However some people refute this argument.
-As per them, the IAF's MiG-21, Hawker Hunter and Folland Gnat aircraft had better performance than the PAF's F-86 fighters.
-According to Air Cdre (retired) Sajad Haider, the F-86 Sabre was inferior in both power and speed to the IAF's Hawker Hunter.
+As per them, the IAF's Mikoyan-Gurevich MiG-21FL, Hawker Hunter FGA.56A and Folland Fo.141 Gnat F.1 aircraft had better performance than the PAF's F-86F fighters.
+According to Air Cdre (retired) Sajad Haider, the F-86F Sabre was inferior in both power and speed to the IAF's Hawker Hunter FGA.56A.

-According to Sajad Haider who flew with No. 19 Squadron, the F-104 Starfighter did not deserve its reputation as "the pride of the PAF" because it "was unsuited to the tactical environment of the region.
+According to Sajad Haider who flew with No. 19 Squadron, the F-104A Starfighter did not deserve its reputation as "the pride of the PAF" because it "was unsuited to the tactical environment of the region.
 It was a high-level interceptor designed to neutralize Soviet strategic bombers in altitudes above 40,000 feet."
-According to Indian sources, the F-86F performed reasonably well against the IAF Hawker Hunters but not as well against the Folland Gnat, which was nicknamed Sabre Slayer by the IAF.
+According to Indian sources, the F-86F performed reasonably well against the IAF Hawker Hunter FGA.56A but not as well against the Folland Fo.141 Gnat F.1, which was nicknamed Sabre Slayer by the IAF.

 According to Indian sources most aircraft losses of IAF were on ground while PAF lost most in aerial combat.
 Even though the IAF flew a larger offensive air campaign by devoting 40% of its air effort to offensive air support alone, according to Indian sources the majority of its losses came from aircraft destroyed on the ground through PAF air strikes.
 The PAF without doubt, had achieved far more in terms of enemy aircraft destroyed on the ground but the IAF had achieved much more in the close support role.

 The two countries have made contradictory claims of combat losses during the war and few neutral sources have verified the claims of either country.
 The PAF claimed it shot down 104 IAF planes and lost 19 of its own, while the IAF claimed it shot down 73 PAF planes and lost 59.
 Despite the intense fighting, the conflict was effectively a stalemate.